CarolineNB/Matching-Algorithm/README.md

 more amount of students than internships, making the internships have the room to become more picky with the students that are accepted.

-### 3.3 “m” Internships Have a Capacity Where Students are Unmatched
+### Internships Have a Capacity Where Students are Unmatched
  Even more realistic modification of the algorithm is when internships have a certain acceptance rate, or a maximum capacity, making it so that some students will be returned unmatched.